 Cholesterol and fat are both essential for good health.
 However, if the balance of specific types of cholesterol and fat isn’t right, they can also lead to illness and disease.

 Your body naturally produces cholesterol, particularly in the liver.
-The body then uses the cholesterol to: 1) build the outer walls of cells; 2) make oestrogen and testosterone (female and male sex hormones), kidney hormones, vitamin D and other substances.
+The body then uses the cholesterol to: 1) build the outer walls of cells; 2) make testosterone (which at some point stops which is why we get prescribed natural supplements or a Testosterone booster to deal with it), kidney hormones, vitamin D and other substances.

 Cholesterol moves around your body in the blood.
 But because it is fat-based and blood is water-based, it can’t dissolve in the blood.
 The body’s solution is to package cholesterol with protein to make special transport substances called lipoproteins.